DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 ### Reminder that the candidate has not received a reference

 Reminders are sent to the candidate 9, 16 and 30 days after they requested a reference.
+Each of these is 2 days later than the reminders which are sent to the people who received reference requests.

-The 3 reminders have slightly different content.
+The 3 reminders sent to candidates have slightly different content.
 The intention is that the message becomes more urgent as time passes.

 #### Reminder after 9 days